 Note: You may only upload one file per discussion post.
 If multiple files are needed, compress the files into a single ZIP file before uploading.
-Directions for compressing files can be found in the Intel® Education Help Guide. ##Operating Environment 2.6#0E_2.6##: To compress a file or folder
+Directions for compressing files can be found in the Intel® Education Help Guide.

 6. Click Post to forum.